micovery/spec2proxy/README.md

 Plugins are not dynamic libraries like those built with Go-Lang's plugin package.
 Instead, plugins are compiled into the generator itself.
 This is on purpose for the sake of portability, and ease of development of the plugins.

+### Support
+This is not an officially supported Google product